International Programmes 2025/2026

 Course organisation

-The modules offered in the compulsory elective area focus on the understanding of modern experimental and theoretical developments in chemistry, to give students a wide basic scientific qualification.
-The compulsory elective area is structured in the following three topic areas: inorganic chemistry, organic chemistry, and physical and theoretical chemistry, comprising 10 CP each and a cross-topic area comprising 5 CP.
+1. A compulsory elective area comprising 35 credit points: The modules offered in the compulsory elective area focus on the understanding of modern experimental and theoretical developments in chemistry, to give students a wide basic scientific qualification.
+The compulsory elective area is structured in the following three topic areas: inorganic chemistry, organic chemistry, and physical and theoretical chemistry, comprising 10 credit points each and a cross-topic area comprising 5 credit points.

-In order to also gain an understanding of current experimental and theoretical developments, research projects in chemical subjects comprising 20 to 30 CP must be taken in the project area.
-Students must complete research projects in at least two research groups, including at least 15 CP in the topic areas inorganic chemistry, organic chemistry, or physical and theoretical chemistry.
+2. A project area comprising 20 to 30 credit points: In order to also gain an understanding of current experimental and theoretical developments, research projects in chemical subjects must be taken in the project area.
+Students must complete research projects in at least two research groups, including at least 15 credit points in the topic areas inorganic chemistry, organic chemistry, or physical and theoretical chemistry.
 Other research projects may also be selected from other topic areas in chemistry.

-In the specialisation area comprising 10 to 20 CP, students deepen their knowledge and specialise in a research-oriented or application-oriented topic area in chemistry in line with their individual skills and aims.
+3. A specialisation area comprising 5 to 20 credit points: In the specialisation area students deepen their knowledge and specialise in a research-oriented or application-oriented topic area in chemistry in line with their individual skills and aims.

-The Master's thesis comprises two components, one written and one oral.
+5. The Master's thesis, including presentation comprising 30 credit points: The Master's thesis comprises two components, one written and one oral.
 The Master's thesis is intended to demonstrate that the student is capable of working independently on an issue in the field of chemistry at an advanced scientific level using scientific methods and of presenting the findings in writing and orally in an appropriate form, to place the findings in their scientific context and to document them.

 International elements